rchillyard/Majabigwaduce/README.md

 * _Master_Fold_
 * _Master_First_Fold_

 The "fold" variations require the _z_ parameter, whereas the other variations do not.
-Thus the non-"fold" variations require that _Z3_ be a super-type of _Z2_ (as required by _reduceLeft_).
+Thus the non-"fold" variations require that _Z2_ be a super-type of _W_ (as required by _reduceLeft_).

 The "first" variations do not require a _K1_ to be defined (it defaults to _Unit_) and see below in _Mapper_ for the difference in input message types.